openthread/ot-ns/cli/README.md

 The line `Executables search path` lists the paths where the executable of that given name will be searched first.
 Finally, the lines `Detected ... path` lists the final detected path where the executable has been found.
 This is provided as a sanity check that the right executable has been detected for to-be-created OT nodes.
+If no explicit path is listed as detected path, it means that OT-NS2 will try to launch the executable using the OS $PATH.

 ```bash
 > exe